 While drinking soda or coffee may give you a temporary surge of energy, it can (and probably will) keep your baby awake… which in turn keeps you awake.
-You’ll be more tired afterwards than you were before.
+You’ll be more tired afterward than you were before.

-On the other hand, even a 15 minute catnap can be refreshing.
+On the other hand, even a 15-minute catnap can be refreshing.
 Get sleep.

 After this experience, I began to think like a bandit and steal a snooze wherever and whenever I could.
 It truly made me feel better.
 And you know what?
 I may have been less present at the moment I was asleep, but I was definitely a better mom and wife when I was awake.
 The fact that I was more loving and patient made my husband and kids happier.